proboterror/smd2wii/README.md

 # SMD2Wii
-**Warning: prototype PCB currenly in fabrication and not confirmed working.
-To be updated.**

 SMD2Wii - adapter for Sega Mega Drive controller to Wii remote.

 Adapter emulates Wii Classic Controller with Sega Mega Drive / Genesis 3/6-button controller and can be used with homebrew emulators like Genesis Plus GX and selected Wii Virtual Console Games.<br>